wjunkin/moodle-quiz_liveviewgrid/README.txt

 Changes for version 2.1.2 (2021090100)
     Changed the preg_match to (\d+) so that the program would work correctly for cases where the integer was more than one digit.
     Changed the single question display so that, if names are to be shown, it will display a "bar" indicating the names of student who have not answered the question and the percentage (out of the students who have attempted the quiz).
 If names are not shown, there is a message indicating how many students have not answered this question yet.
+Changes for version 2.1.3 (2021091100)
+    Changed the code singleq_histogram.php (the code that was used for allresponses.php) so that it called on files only in report/liveviewgrid.
+Created a new file to show the histograms called multi_tooltip_graph.php.
+Previously only worked if liveviewpoll was installed.